-Now, there is a complementary worksheet for each Storytime episode to make the most of your child’s learning experience!
+Now, there is a complementary worksheet for each Storytime episode, that airs on our YouTube Channel.
+This will assist, you the parent, to make the most of your child’s learning experience!

 Scroll down to find the Storytime episode and related worksheets, in PDF format, for downloading and printing.
 If you don’t see the episode you are looking for, it is because the worksheets are being developed and have not been finalized yet.
 Check back again soon!